bburns/LanguageModels/doc/report/Report.md

 <!-- Metrics used to measure performance of a model or result are clearly
 defined.
 Metrics are justified based on the characteristics of the problem. -->

+The metrics used to evaluate the performance of the models are relevance, accuracy, and perplexity.

-The primary metric used to evaluate the performance of the models will be **relevance**, which we'll define as
+The primary metric used to evaluate the models is **relevance**, which we'll define as

 > **Relevance** = # correct predictions / # total predictions